 Get in touch

 If you have received a COP 8 letter from HMRC, contact our team without delay and speak to one of our tax litigation lawyers.
-You can contact our team via the following means:
+You can contact our team to request a no-obligation discussion by:

 - Emailing us at email@example.com.